Ashwin-MJ/UniCom/docs/program-docs/general/Guide.md

 *  [Student Guide](docs/program-docs/general/Student-Guide.md)

 Note that the images used may be slightly outdated, however the general functionality will be up to date.
+For the most up to date images, click the 'Help' button when using the application.
+This will bring up a modal with information about the current page.

 ## General